2022-11-25 07:17 AM

 A roll or two of duct tape is necessary for every do-it-yourselfer.
 In a bind, nothing helps more than a high-quality roll to keep things together.
 Every Apollo mission has had it, but it was especially crucial in keeping the Apollo 13 crew alive, and NASA has made it a standard issue.
 It might not help you build a makeshift air cleaner, but it could prevent a leak from turning into a deluge until the real problem is solved.

 Plumber's putty can be used in place of duct tape in low-pressure situations since it is just as easy to apply.
-It seals well against water and applied with a simple slap.
+It seals well against water and is applied with a simple slap.

 A caulk gun filled with Caulk or silicone might be your best friend when you need a more lasting watertight solution.
 Applying duct tape over the severed tip keeps the contents from spilling until you're ready to utilize them.